-The 8 Best Places In Yorkshire To See Snowdrops This Winter
+10 Of The Best Places In Yorkshire To See Snowdrops This Winter

-The 8 Best Places In Yorkshire To See Snowdrops This Winter
+10 Of The Best Places In Yorkshire To See Snowdrops This Winter

 Winter walks in Yorkshire are a beautiful time to be outside.
-The cold and crisp air and the crunch of the ground underfoot with blue skies and sunshine makes for such a calming experience.
-Best of all is the snowdrop walks in Yorkshire that have made their way up through the frozen ground as a biblical symbol of hope that reminds us that winter eventually gives way to spring.
+The cold and crisp air and the crunch of the ground underfoot with blue skies and sunshine make for such a calming experience.
+Best of all, the snowdrop walks in Yorkshire that have made their way up through the frozen ground as a biblical symbol of hope that reminds us that winter eventually gives way to spring.

 Located in East Yorkshire, on the outskirts of the market town of Driffield, you’ll find Burton Agnes Hall.
 Every February the gardens become one of the best snowdrop walks in Yorkshire carpeted with hardy snowdrops, which force their way up through the winter ground.